Drinking water networks

 The pipeline network

-We are able to supply water from the River Murray to homes and businesses across the state thanks to five major pipelines.
+We supply water from the River Murray to homes, and businesses across the state, through five major pipelines.

 The raw water pipelines are:

 - Swan Reach to Paskeville.
-This 189 kilometre pipeline was built to supply the Barossa Valley, Lower North and Yorke Peninsula areas.
-First used in the 1960s, it serves townships and farmland along its route, from Swan Reach on the Murray to Paskeville on the Yorke Peninsula.
+This 189-kilometre pipeline was built to supply the Barossa Valley, Lower North and Yorke Peninsula areas.
+First used in the 1960s, it serves townships and farmland along its route, from Swan Reach on the Murray, to Paskeville on Yorke Peninsula.
 The water is treated at Swan Reach as it is pumped into the pipeline.

 - Morgan to Whyalla.
-This is in fact two pipelines – built in the 1940s and 1960s – which now delivers 66 megalitres of water annually to the upper Spencer Gulf.
-Travelling 641 kilometres from Morgan on the River Murray to Whyalla, branches of the pipeline serve Iron Knob, Jamestown, Peterborough and many other small towns and farming districts.
+This is, in fact, two pipelines – built in the 1940s and 1960s – which now delivers 66 megalitres of water annually to the upper Spencer Gulf.
+Travelling 641 kilometres from Morgan on the River Murray to Whyalla, branches of the pipeline serve Iron Knob, Jamestown, Peterborough - and other small towns and farming districts.

-Another vital part of the state’s water services network is a number of smaller pipelines that are often extensions of larger ones, often bringing much needed water to country communities.
+The smaller pipelines are a vital part of the state’s water services network that are often extensions of larger ones - bringing much needed water to country communities.